ryankinal/stORM/README.md

-youORMe
+stORM
 =======

-**youORMe** is a mini-framework for rapid development of database access.
+**stORM** is a mini-framework for rapid development of database access.
 It is bult on PDO, and uses a simple Object-Oriented architecture to enable developers to quickly create classes that will access single database records or collections of such records.

 The `Database` class itself is not the best way to do things, but it accomplishes the task.